Olin-Rice Science Center, Room 221

 - participation in the four-credit course, Senior Seminar (Biology 489),

-- the production of a major thesis-driven, analytical paper during the senior year, written through multiple drafts, which includes a thorough review of the literature; and
+- the production of a thesis-driven, analytical paper during the senior year, written through multiple drafts, which includes a thorough review of the literature; and

 - the delivery of an oral presentation to the department or at an approved undergraduate or professional research conference during the senior year.